 Anne Casey’s Model of Nursing emerged in the late 1980s and focused on nursing as it pertains to children.
 It helps nurses connect with both the pediatric patient and their family to provide optimal care.
 At the core of this theory is the idea that children are cared for best by their family members while receiving help from health care professionals.

 Theory of Comfort

 The Theory of Comfort emerged in the 1990s by Katherine Kolcaba.
-With this theory, nurses focus on providing patients with comfort as their primary objective.
-The idea behind this focus is that if the basic needs of the patient are met, the patient will naturally experience some relief, which is the first step in the three stages of comfort.
+With this theory, nurses focus on providing clients with comfort as their primary objective.
+The idea behind this focus is that if the client’s basic needs are met, the client will naturally experience some relief, which is the first step in the three stages of comfort.